gvwilson/sensibleadventures/bookster/twenty-one.md

 Erileine blinked.
 "Excuse me?"

-"Oh, nothing.
+"Well, if everyone is as popular as you and the bosun...
 I'd say he was twelve or thirteen.
 Could use some new clothes and a bath, but he had very nice eyes."

 Blushing, Erileine thanked her again and climbed the stairs to her room.
 The only light came from a sliver of dayglass beside the